triphora/old-website/packwiz/README.md

 1. `cd ~/.minecraft`
 2. `wget https://github.com/comp500/packwiz-installer-bootstrap/releases/download/v0.0.3/packwiz-installer-bootstrap.jar`
 3. `java -jar packwiz-installer-bootstrap.jar https://waffle.coffee/packwiz/pack.toml`
-    * You can pass `-g` if you want all of the optional mods.
 4. When you want to update your mods, just run the same `java -jar` command again!

 Change the directory from `~/.minecraft` if you use a different directory, e.g., if you're on Mac, or use Snap or Flatpak.